Free Well Drilling Cost Calculator

 Frequently Asked Questions

-Well depth is set by the depth of the water table and a reliable aquifer in your area — you must drill deep enough to reach a sustained water supply below the water table, with extra depth as a buffer for seasonal fluctuation.
-This varies enormously by region: some areas hit good water at 50-100 ft, while others require 300-600+ ft.
-Local geology, elevation, and drought conditions all affect it.
+Depth is set by how far down the water table and a reliable aquifer sit in your area — you have to drill below the water table to a sustained supply, with extra depth as a buffer for seasonal and drought fluctuation.
+This varies enormously: some areas hit good water at 50–100 ft, others need 300–600+ ft.
+Local geology, elevation, and drought all factor in.
 The best predictors are nearby existing wells (drillers and county records often have this data) and your local water authority.
-Because the exact depth isn't known until water is reached, many drillers quote per-foot and the final cost depends on actual drilled depth.
+Because the exact depth isn't known until water is reached, most drillers quote per foot and the final bill depends on the actual drilled depth.

-The per-foot drilling rate depends heavily on what the drill bit has to cut through.
-Soft soil and sand drill quickly with standard equipment, keeping costs low (~$25/ft).
-Solid bedrock (granite, limestone, etc.) is slow, hard work that wears out drill bits faster, requires more powerful air-rotary or hammer drilling rigs, and takes more time and fuel — pushing rates to $50-$65+/ft.
-Many wells pass through layers of soil and then rock, which is the 'mixed' scenario.
-Since you can't change the geology, it's the main reason well costs vary so much between properties and regions.
+The per-foot rate depends on what the bit has to cut.
+Soft soil and sand drill fast with standard equipment, keeping costs low (~$25/ft).
+Solid bedrock — granite, limestone, and the like — is slow, hard work that wears out bits faster, needs more powerful air-rotary or hammer rigs, and burns more time and fuel, pushing rates to $50–$65+/ft.
+Many wells pass through soil and then hit rock, which is the 'mixed' scenario (~$38/ft).
+Since you can't change the geology under your property, it's the main reason well costs vary so much between neighbors and regions — and why you can't fully predict the price until the rig is in the ground.

-'Drilling only' gets you the borehole, casing (the pipe lining the hole), and a grout seal — essentially a hole to water, but not usable water at your tap.
-To use the well you need a water-delivery system: a submersible pump (drops into the well to push water up), a pressure tank (maintains household water pressure), a pressure switch and control box, plumbing from the well to the house, and electrical wiring to power the pump.
-'With pump' adds the pump and controls (~$2,200); a 'complete system' adds the pressure tank, plumbing, and electrical (~$4,800 total) so you have running water.
-Many quotes are 'turnkey' (complete), but always confirm exactly what's included.
+'Drilling only' gets you the borehole, the casing (pipe lining the hole), and a grout seal — a hole to water, but not water at your tap.
+To actually use it you need a delivery system: a submersible pump (drops into the well and pushes water up), a pressure tank (holds household pressure), a pressure switch and control box, plumbing from the well to the house, and electrical to power the pump.
+In this calculator, 'with pump' adds the pump and controls (~$2,200), and a 'complete system' adds the pressure tank, plumbing, and wiring (~$4,800 total) so you have running water.
+Many quotes are turnkey, but always confirm exactly where the price stops.

-Almost always, yes.
-Most states and counties require a well permit before drilling, and the work must be done by a licensed well driller who files a well log/report with the state.
-Permits ensure proper setbacks from septic systems and property lines, correct casing and sealing to protect groundwater, and compliance with water-rights rules (some areas restrict or meter private wells).
-Permit fees vary ($100-$500+) and the driller usually handles the application.
-There may also be required water-quality testing before the well is approved for potable use.
-Check your state's environmental or water-resources department for specific rules.
+Almost always.
+Most states and counties require a well permit before drilling, and the work must be done by a licensed well driller who files a well log with the state.
+Permits enforce proper setbacks from septic systems and property lines, correct casing and sealing to protect groundwater, and compliance with water-rights rules (some areas restrict or meter private wells).
+Fees vary ($100–$500+), and the driller usually handles the application — the calculator includes a permit add-on.
+Many areas also require water-quality testing before a well is approved as potable, so budget for that too.

-It depends on your situation.
-A well has a significant upfront cost ($5,000-$15,000+) but no monthly water bill — you only pay for the electricity to run the pump and periodic testing/maintenance, which is often far cheaper long-term than municipal water bills.
-Connecting to city water can also be expensive if the main is far from your property (tap fees plus trenching can run thousands), and you then pay monthly usage and sewer charges.
-In rural areas where city water isn't available, a well is often the only option.
-Over many years, a well frequently costs less than city water, but the large upfront investment and responsibility for water quality/maintenance are the trade-offs.
+Often, over time.
+A well has a big upfront cost ($5,000–$15,000+) but no monthly water bill — you pay only for the electricity to run the pump plus periodic testing and maintenance, which is frequently far cheaper long-term than municipal water and sewer charges.
+Connecting to city water can itself be expensive if the main is far away (tap fees plus trenching can run thousands), and then you pay monthly forever.
+In rural areas without city water, a well is often the only option.
+The trade-offs are the large upfront investment and taking on responsibility for your own water quality and maintenance.